Giving Opinions ESL Activities, Games and Worksheets

 ESL Giving Opinions Activity - Speaking: Debating, Communicative Practice - Group Work - Upper-intermediate (B2) - 40 minutes

-In this free giving opinions speaking activity, students participate in a debate to help them practice expressions for giving opinions and disagreeing.
-In competing groups, students write a debate topic on the worksheet and prepare their for or against argument.
-When everyone is ready, the two groups come to the front of the class and debate their topic with each group member contributing to the debate.
-After each group has presented their argument, the two groups respond to each other by disagreeing and giving a counter-argument.
-Afterwards, the class votes for the winner of the debate.
-Then, two new groups come to the front of the class and begin the next debate and so on.
+In this free debating activity, students participate in a debate to help them practice expressions for giving opinions, disagreeing and giving counterarguments.
+In competing groups, students write a debate topic on the worksheet and prepare their for or against arguments.
+When everyone is ready, two groups debate their topic in front of the class with each group member contributing to the debate.
+After each group has presented their arguments, the two groups respond to each other by disagreeing and giving counterarguments.
+Afterwards, the class votes for the winner.
+Two new groups then come to the front of the class and begin the next debate, and so on.

 It's Debatable Preview